yaoxiaoyuan/mimix/readme.md

 **DON'T USE OLD MODEL WEIGHTS AND CONFIG FILES ABOVE!**

 The old weights and configs are not compatible with new code.
-Please download new model data below.
+Please download new model data with below link.
+Old weights links may become invalid in the future.

 Download link：https://pan.baidu.com/s/1BJ9we7rs9PYxA_0yqt91pw?pwd=hn7z